Search and Hit Enter

 Gluten-free olive oil cake with lemon

-This gluten-free olive oil cake has been something I’ve tinkered with for a while now.
+This gluten-free olive oil cake is a recipe I have been tinkering with for a while now.
 As a classic recipe, I wanted to make sure I did it justice.
 This recipe hits all the right notes for me: light, airy and sweet but punctuated with herbaceous olive oil and a hint of lemon.
 Sophisticated and allergy friendly to boot.

 An aerial close up image of a gluten free olive oil cake topped with thinly sliced pear and crumbled pistachios.
 The cake sits atop a black cooling rack on a white stone bench top.